AshingtonMunene11/AshingtonMunene11/README.md

-## Hi there 👋
+## Jambo👋

-I am Ashington, a software engineering student.
+I am Ashington, a scholar of software engineering.